 It is important to enter Christmas break with a “plan” for your spiritual life.
 Otherwise it is so easy to drift away even from the prayer commitment that you had during the semester.

 - First of all be faithful to your daily prayer.
-Establish how much time you want to devote to it, how (rosary, meditation on the Word of God, adoration…) and where (home, the chapel, your parish…).
+Establish how much time you want to devote to it, how you want to pray (rosary, meditation on the Word of God, adoration…), and where (home, the chapel, your parish…).
 It is better to start with a little commitment (for example 20 minutes every day), and then in case increase it, than to start big and then give up because you can’t keep up with it.

 - Continue to go to the Sacrament of Reconciliation with frequency.
 Get information about the days and times for Confession in your parish.

 - If it is possible, you ought to go to Mass during the week as much as you can, according with your academic/work commitments.

 - Christmas break is usually a period when you have free time on your hands.
 It is ideal to read some good spiritual books that can inspire you and nourish your faith.
 You will find a great treasure in the lives of Saints, their writings, and in books about specific topics in which you are interested (e.g., spiritual discernment, virtues, faith and reason, Church history, apologetics, morality, etc.).
 If you don’t know where to start, you can ask a staff member at St. Mary’s for some good titles.

 - Try to be in touch with some good friends, with whom you share the same values.
 You can either pray together sometimes, or take a commitment at the parish together (e.g., helping with teens, Bible study, working in a soup kitchen, etc.), and certainly keep each other accountable for your spiritual life.
 If you can’t be physically in the same place, at least you can call each other regularly.